ehmatthes/pcc_2e/beyond_pcc/finding_employment/what_learn.md

 - Generators

   When you define a list, the computer grabs enough memory to store the entire list, and keeps using that memory as long as the program might need that data.
 This can be a problem with large collections of data.
 A *generator* represents a large sequence, but it takes up as little memory as possible.
-Instead of storing all the items in the sequence, it just contains rules for how to generate the values you'll need, when you need them.
+Instead of storing all the items in the sequence, it just contains rules for how to generate or retrieve the values you'll need, when you need them.

 - Asynchronous Code, Multithreaded Code, and Parallel Processing